Gazapizm

-Anıl Murat Acar, (born 20 July 1988) better known by his stage name Gazapizm, is a Turkish rapper and singer.
+Anıl Murat Acar (born 20 July 1988), better known by his stage name Gazapizm, is a Turkish rapper and singer.

 Life and career

 Acar was born on July 20, 1988 in Elazığ.
-His mother of Turkish origin was from Izmir, and his father of Kurdish origin was from Elazığ.

 He began making Turkish hip hop music in 2003, and in 2012 he founded Argo İzmir in Konak, İzmir.
 In 2014, he published the album Yeraltı Edebiyatı.
 He attracted attention with his street-like music compositions.
 In 2016, he released his second studio album Bir Gün Her Şey.
 He later recorded music videos for the songs "Gece Sabahın" and "Memleketsiz" in İzmir.
 His song "Heyecanı Yok" was featured on the soundtrack for the TV series Çukur.
 The song's release coincided with a period in which Turkish rap songs were more visible and used in the media and television.
 Later together with Cem Adrian, Gazapizm recorded the song "Kalbim Çukurda" for the same TV series.